Killer Elite poster

 The inciting incident occurs at 13 minutes when Danny learns his mentor Hunter has been captured and is dying.
 A mysterious agent shows Danny evidence that Hunter is being held by a deposed sheikh who will only release him if Danny completes an impossible mission: kill three SAS soldiers who murdered the sheikh's sons..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Danny commits to the mission, leaving Anne and Australia behind.
+This reveals the protagonist's commitment to Danny commits to the mission, leaving Anne and Australia behind.
 He reunites with his team in Oman and accepts the sheikh's contract, crossing into the world of assassination he thought he'd escaped., moving from reaction to action.

 The Collapse moment at 86 minutes (74% through) represents the emotional nadir.
 Here, Davies is killed by the Feathermen.
 Danny learns the sheikh's agent has been using him for a larger political conspiracy.
 Anne is kidnapped by Spike.
 Danny has lost his team, endangered his love, and become a pawn in a game he doesn't control.
-The mission has cost him everything he fought to protect., demonstrates the protagonist at their lowest point.
+The mission has cost him everything he fought to protect., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Danny synthesizes his assassin skills with his moral code.
 He makes a deal with Spike, revealing the larger conspiracy and proposing they work together to save both Anne and expose the real villains.
 He chooses to be a killer with conscience, not a mindless weapon., demonstrating the transformation achieved throughout the journey.